jasonlyle88/zsh-execute-after-command/README.md

 zstyle ':execute-after-command:user-setting:*' 'error-log'                              '/dev/stderr'

 # Whether or not to check if the window is active when the command finishes
-# Defaults to yes
+# Defaults to no
-zstyle ':execute-after-command:user-setting:*' 'check-active-window'                    'yes'
+zstyle ':execute-after-command:user-setting:*' 'check-active-window'                    'no'

 # Whether or not to suppress the error mesage about being unable to check if the window is active when the command finishes.
 This error will not occur if check-active-window is 'no'
 # Defaults to no